Rizong Monastery: Other structures

 The chamber on the east has statues of rje-tzone-khapa, mkhas-drub-rje and rgyal-tsabrje.
 Their writings, in thirty volumes, are also kept there.

 The Mandala shrine is the roof over the assembly hall meant for Mandala of Lord Yamakantaka and btra-shis-gyhi-skyong.
 The four directions of the mandala display religious statues.

 Julichen nunnery

-Julichen nunnery is subordinate to the main monastery.
+Julichen nunnery, also transcribed as Chulichan Nunnery, is subordinate to the main monastery.
 It sustains the needs of the monastery.
 The 26 nuns who reside here are taken care by the Governing Body of the main Monastery.
 The nuns fully participate in the economic activity of the monastery and have to work whole day to fully support the economic enterprises of the monastery.
 It is said that the young nuns who are more educated and candid took to religious curriculum of meditation and Tibetan philosophy, while the older nuns toiled on the fields in the furtherance of the economic activity of the monastery.
 The nuns are also trained in spinning, oil extraction from apricot nuts and milking cows.